DigitalPhonetics/IMS-Toucan/README.md

 *lang* argument in the creation of the dataset and in the call to the train loop function to the language ID that matches your data.

-Now navigate to the implementation of the
-*train_loop* that is called in the pipeline.
-In this file, find the function called *plot_progress_spec*.
-This function will produce spectrogram plots during training, which is the most important way to monitor the progress of the training.
-In there, you may need to add an example sentence for the language of the data you are using.
-It should all be pretty clear from looking at it.
+The arguments that are given to the train loop are meant for the case of finetuning from a pretrained model.
+If you want to train from scratch, have a look at a different pipeline that has PortaSpeech in its name and look at the arguments used there.

 Once this is done, we are almost done, now we just need to make it available to the *run_training_pipeline.py* file in the top level.
-In said file, import the *run* function from the pipeline you just created and give it a speaking name.
+In said file, import the *run* function from the pipeline you just created and give it a meaningful name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
-And that's it.

 ---

 ## Training a Model 🦜

-Once you have a pipeline built, training is super easy.
-Just activate your virtual environment and run the command below.
-You might want to use something like nohup to keep it running after you log out from the server (then you should also add -u as option to python) and add an & to start it in the background.
-Also, you might want to direct the std:out and std:err into a specific file using > but all of that is just standard shell use and has nothing to do with the toolkit.
+Once you have a training pipeline built, training is super easy:

 ```
 python run_training_pipeline.py <shorthand of the pipeline>
 ```

 You can supply any of the following arguments, but don't have to (although for training you should definitely specify at least a GPU ID).
-It is recommended to download the pretrained checkpoint from the releases and use it as basis for fine-tuning for any new model that you train to significantly reduce training time.

 ```
 --gpu_id <ID of the GPU you wish to use, as displayed with nvidia-smi, default is cpu>